Nutrition Programs at Schools in San Diego

 Point Loma Nazarene University

-Founded in 1902, this university has its main campus in San Diego and three regional centers in Bakersfield, Mission Valley and Inland Empire.
-The Department of Consumer and Family Sciences offers programs that train to students on the role of nutrition in individual, food service management and community health.
+Founded in 1902, this university has its main campus in San Diego and three regional centers in Bakersfield, Mission Valley and Liberty Station.
+The Department of Sociology, Social Work and Family Sciences offers programs that train to students on the role of nutrition in individual, food service management and community health.

 Minor in Nutrition